without Internet Explorer,

 in 1280 x 960 resolution

-A great live album that every Sodomaniac should listen and love.
-We don’t have the chance to hear much of these songs in their concerts nowadays, so this cool set-list is priceless for those who enjoyed Sodom’s punk/hardcore adventure as much as I did.
-We would have to wait until 2003 to have another live CD from Tom and co., I hope it won’t take that long again to get a new concert recording because Sodom do their best on stage.
-And as usual, live CDs often mean the end of an era for a group.
-That was proved right with this one because a time of changes came again for the band with the replacement of Andy Brings for Strahli and the music direction change in the following year.
+This is one great live album that every Sodomaniac should listen and love.
+We don’t have the chance to hear much of these songs in their concerts these days, so this cool set-list is a priceless gift for that minority of fans that enjoyed Sodom’s short-lived punk/hardcore adventure.
+We would have to wait until 2003 to be rewarded with another live CD from Tom and co., and we sure hope it won’t take that long again for Sodom to document their stage act.
+And as usual, live CDs often mean the end of an era for a group, something proven right again in this case.
+Next: Strahli, Yeltsin, Gorbachov and masquerade ball masks.

 Marooned Live is the second live album in Sodom's career, and a fraction more substantial than its predecessor Mortal Way of Live, even if my enjoyment was not necessarily on par with that.
 For obvious reasons, of course: Sodom had become a more diverse entity in the ensuing years, with a number of lineup changes, and thus a lot more of their heavily war punk inflections were present in the set list.
 That list is considerable, with 23 tracks present (21 live), but a lot of them are quite short, 1-2 minutes and change, so the purpose here was much like a live hardcore set, to flatten you repeatedly with tight and energetic material and then see you off to the nearest biergarten, or whatever was available in Hamburg where this was recorded.